google/symphony-gcp/hf-provider/README.md

 uv pip install pyinstaller

 # create the hf-gce CLI for GCE clusters
-PYTHONPATH=src pyinstaller --onefile src/gce_provider/__main__.py --name hf-gce --paths .venv/lib/python3.9/site-packages
+uv run pyinstaller hf-gce.spec

 # create the hf-gke CLI for GKE clusters
-PYTHONPATH=src pyinstaller --onefile src/gke_provider/__main__.py --name hf-gke --paths .venv/lib/python3.9/site-packages
+uv run pyinstaller hf-gke.spec

 # example command
 # Note: you will expect to see an error message if certain environment variables are not exported in your environment.